 You can find the procedures in using an offset hook almost similar to the steps that you do when you are rigging a real worm.
 What you do is enter the hook point above the head of the tube; do this to around one-fourth (1/4) inches from the head of the bait or until the part where the curve or bend starts.
 After this step, move the hook sideward until the point of the hook exits the bait’s body.

-Bend the bait, and insert the hook through the hook point with an around 90-degree angle.
+Bend the bait, and insert the hook through the hook point at around a 90-degree angle.
 Push the bait forward by pinching it.
 Make sure the hook point is flush which is important to prevent the hook point from catching any junk or weeds when you fish the tube.

-If you are fishing in a cover which is heavier than the last two I mentioned, you have the option to position the hook point's merely under the tube's skin.
-Remember that your bait resembles a worm so do it as if you are doing it in a real one.
-Pull the skin of the tube and the point of the hook apart and let the point get buried beneath the bait's skin as you are pushing back the skin over it.
+If you are fishing in a cover which is heavier than the last two I mentioned, you have the option to position the hook points merely under the tube’s skin.
+Remember that your bait resembles a worm, so do it as if you are doing it in a real one.
+Pull the skin of the tube and the point of the hook apart and let the point get buried beneath the bait’s skin as you push back the skin over it.

 This method is another simple procedure that you can do to rig your tube bait.
 According to anglers, this style of rigging is one of the most efficient ways to rig a tube bait because it allows the bait to move naturally.

-In fact, this was also the style of rigging I once used when I was trolling and was using a downrigger, and it never caused the tube to fall even when I engage in bottom fishing.
+In fact, this was also the style of rigging I once used when I was trolling and using a downrigger, and it never caused the tube to fall, even when I engaged in bottom fishing.

 To begin, you will need to insert the point of the hook on the tube’s hollow head.
 Run the hook until it reaches the spot that is one-fourth inches from the nose of the bait (this is also the section where the hook point comes out when you are doing Texas rig), and let it exit.

-Pull the hook point through, and all the way down until the jighead stops it.
-Turn the hook around so that the hook paint will be toward the bait's tail.
-Poke the jig head's eye out the tube's other side.
+Pull the hook point through and all the way down until the jighead stops it.
+Turn the hook around so that the hook point will be toward the bait’s tail.
+Poke the jig head’s eye out the tube’s other side.
 This way, you can tie your line in the eyelet.

 Lastly, insert the point of the hook until it gets out of the other side of the tube.
 Skin hook the hook’s tip back into the wall of the tube so that the hook’s point is flush.

-A more simple way to rig tube baits is to use lead jigheads, another type of fishing gear and tackle anglers use to hook a fish.
+A more simple way to rig tube baits is to use lead jig heads, another type of fishing gear that tackles anglers use to hook a fish.
 This procedure is probably one of the quickest ways to rig a tube.
-It is also an effective method, especially when fishing in light cover.
+It is also an effective method, especially when fishing in a light cover.

 To do this procedure, the first thing you have to do is select a lead jig head which you think has an appropriate weight.

 I hope that through this tutorial, you get some quick tips on how to rig a tube bait.
-As an angler who always try to experiment new ways to add more fun to my fishing experience, I find these methods very helpful in preventing my tubes from falling.
+As an angler who always tries to experiment with new ways to add more fun to my fishing experience, I find these methods very helpful in preventing my tubes from falling.

-While you may have been already applying one of these procedures, I hope that you find new ways on how to do it to help you on your next fishing adventure.
+While you may have already been applying one of these procedures, I hope that you find new ways how to do it to help you on your next fishing adventure.